Dwigoric/stalwartle/Bot List.md

 # Unique Features
 ### Music (w/ history & playlist)
-With sound equalizer, you can play your favorite online radio (`.m3u`, `.pls`), SoundCloud tracks, YouTube playlists, or your favorite meme song!
+With sound equalizer, you can play your favorite online radio (`.m3u`, `.pls`), SoundCloud tracks, or your favorite meme song!
 More information on `s.help Music`

 Supported ways to play music:
-* YouTube
 * SoundCloud
 * Bandcamp
 * Twitch